ClusterHQ/build.clusterhq.com/README.rst

 Where ${USERNAME} is a user on the OS X machine, and ${PASSWORD} is the password in ``slaves.osx.passwords`` from the ``config.yml`` used to deploy the BuildBot master at ${MASTER}.

+There is a VMware Fusion OSX VM configured, for running homebrew installation tests.
+It is configured with a ``nat`` network, with a static IP address, and the buildslave user has a password-less ssh-key that can log in to it.

 Monitoring
 ----------